 The SIP counts as one or two course unit(s) for the term(s) during which it is counted, but the SIP is registered via a separate process from class registration.
 The SIP registration process involves an electronic form on the Registrar’s Website, which must be submitted to the Registrar’s office by the student herself/himself.
 This electronic form has its own set of deadlines:

-- Any changes to SIP registrations must be made in the Registrar’s Office by the end of the drop/add period of the quarter of registration (end of the first week of Fall quarter for Summer and Fall units; end of the first week of Winter quarter for Winter units).
-This includes dropping a SIP, changing your department or SIP advisor, changing the number of units, etc.
+- All changes to SIP registration must be completed through the Registrar’s Office by the end of the drop/add period for the relevant term (the end of the first week of the Fall quarter for Summer and Fall units, and the end of the first week of the Winter quarter for Winter units).
+Changes include, but are not limited to, dropping a SIP, changing the department or supervisor, and adjusting the number of units.

-- After the end of the drop/add period, you may withdraw from a SIP as you would from any other class, and the SIP will appear on your transcript with a grade of W. The withdrawal period for SIPs ends on Friday of the first week of the term following the SIP quarter (the end of the drop/add period for the following term).
+- After the drop/add period, students may withdraw from a SIP in accordance with standard course withdrawal policies; a grade of “W” will be recorded on the transcript.
+The withdrawal deadline for SIPs is Friday of the first week of the term following the SIP quarter (the end of the drop/add period for that term).

 - A student may not take 1 unit of SIP as their only course during a quarter unless that is the only unit they need to graduate.